-15. Susan and Michael Anderson
+15. Machine Ethics with Susan and Michael Anderson

 Michael Anderson, professor emeritus of computer science at the University of Hartford, earned his Ph.D. in computer science and engineering at the University of Connecticut.
 Susan Leigh Anderson, professor emerita of philosophy at the University of Connecticut, earned her Ph.D. in philosophy at the University of California, Los Angeles.
 They have been instrumental in establishing machine ethics as a bona fide field of study, co-chairing/authoring the AAAI Fall 2005 Symposium on Machine Ethics, a IEEE Intelligent Systems special issue on machine ethics, and an invited article for Artificial Intelligence Magazine on the topic.
 Further, their research in machine ethics was selected for Innovative Applications of Artificial Intelligence as an emerging application in 2006.
 Scientific American (Oct.
 2010) features an invited article on their research in which the first robot whose behavior is guided by an ethical principle is debuted.
 They have published "Machine Ethics" with Cambridge University Press (2011).